The project to promote support for people with neurodevelopmental disorders

 This research will focus on work and tasks in advanced and cutting-edge IT fields.
 In particular, in advanced and cutting-edge IT fields where attention to detail, tolerance for repetitive tasks, and immediate reactions are required, the characteristics of people with autism spectrum disorder (ASD) and attention-deficit hyperactivity disorder (ADHD) are expected to be advantageous, and there is a significant labor shortage, so it is expected that employment opportunities will be created.
 Specifically, we will quantitatively and qualitatively evaluate the following points, compile them as methods for improving the environment so that people with developmental disorder characteristics can thrive, and develop support systems and tools to disseminate and raise awareness.

-What this project will do
+What we will do in this project

 - Measurement and analysis of the relationship between environmental factors and the mental and physical state of people with developmental disorders (in a laboratory)